WiseLibs/wise-river/README.md

 - Seamless integration with itself, promises, and the Node.js ecosystem (*see below*)

 #### "The River Manifesto"
-An observable is the plural form of a promise, **therefore, it should have identity and composability with promises**.
+An observable is the plural form of a promise, **therefore, it should share identity and composability with promises**.

 ## Installation